Joberrr/hide/README.md

-hide
+hyde
 ====

-a small website using jekyll
+This is an example website using Jekyll and <a href="http://www.yaml.org/">yaml</a>